doodleme123/workshop/bondage-workshop.md

 # Free Play and Conclusion

-- Please play safe and with consent.
+- Please play safe and with consent
-- We were DoodleMe and Lola91_ on FL
+- We were [DoodleMe](https://fetlife.com/doodleme) and [Lola_Rope](https://fetlife.com/lola_rope) on FetLife
-- Assistants: diac, w817, and simon_fredrikson on FL
+- Assistants: diac, w817    , and simon_fredrikson on FetLife
-- Extra questions welcome after the session, via DECT or on FL
+- Extra questions welcome after the session, via DECT or on FetLife
-- Kinky Geeks Party Tomorrow (day 2) from 8:00 pm
-    - See KinkyGeeks.de for more info
+- Two hour rope jam after the session starting at 9pm